 Pursuant to the CAM Administration Agreement, CAM furnishes the Fund with office equipment and clerical, bookkeeping and record keeping services at the Fund's office facilities.
 Under the CAM Administration Agreement, the Fund is obligated to reimburse CAM, at cost, based upon the Fund's allocable portion of CAM 's overhead and other expenses (including travel expenses) incurred by CAM in performing its obligations under the CAM Administration Agreement, including the Fund's allocable portion of the compensation of certain of its officers (including but not limited to the chief compliance officer, chief financial officer, chief accounting officer, general counsel, treasurer and assistant treasurer) and their respective staffs.
 The CAM Administration Agreement may be terminated by either party without penalty upon 60 days' written notice to the other party.
-The total expenses incurred under the CAM Administration Agreement for the period from November 1, 2019 through December 31, 2019 and the year ended October 31, 2019 were \$[] and \$1,200,000, respectively.
+The total of such expenses incurred for the year ended October 31, 2019 were \$1,200,000.

 Pursuant to the State Street Administration Agreement, State Street performs, or oversees the performance of, certain of the Fund's required administrative services, which include, among other things, providing assistance in accounting, legal, compliance, operations, being responsible for the financial records that the Fund is required to maintain and preparing reports to the Fund's shareholders and reports filed with the SEC.
 In addition, State Street oversees the preparation and filing of the Fund's tax returns and generally oversees the payment of the Fund's expenses and the performance of administrative and professional services rendered to the Fund by others.
-The total expenses incurred under the State Street Administration Agreement for the period from November 1, 2019 through December 31, 2019 and the year ended October 31, 2019 were \$[] and \$349,308, respectively.
+The Fund pays State Street for these services.
+The total of such expenses incurred for the year ended October 31, 2019 were \$349,308.